 B. URBAN-INDUSTRIAL DISTRICT

-The purpose of this District is to function as a major employment center and is intended to accommodate industrial, distribution, trade, agriculture, and manufacturing uses: essential services; as well as office and commercial uses as limited within each Subdistrict.
-Nonresidential uses are subject to the intensity limitations in Policy 6.1.10
+The purpose of this District is to function as a major employment center and is intended to accommodate industrial, distribution, trade, agriculture, and manufacturing uses; essential services; and commercial uses as limited within each Subdistrict.

 1. Industrial Subdistrict (IN)